phillycommunitywireless/phillycommunitywireless/content/en/faq.md

 ## Is this actually free?
 Will it always be free?

-Yes, as long as PCW exists.
-We will never ask for your payment information.
+Yes, as long as PCW exists, we will never ask for your payment information to access our public network.

 ## How fast/stable will the connection be?